apache/druid/docs/operations/metrics.md

 ## Shuffle metrics (Native parallel task)

-The shuffle metrics can be enabled by adding `org.apache.druid.indexing.worker.shuffle.ShuffleMonitor` in `druid.monitoring.monitors`
+The shuffle metrics can be enabled by adding `org.apache.druid.indexing.worker.shuffle.ShuffleMonitor` in `druid.monitoring.monitors`.
-See [Enabling Metrics](../configuration/index.md#enabling-metrics) for more details.
+See [Enabling metrics](../configuration/index.md#enabling-metrics) for more details.

 |Metric|Description|Dimensions|Normal value|
 |------|-----------|----------|------------|